Church and Wellesley: Uncertain future

 The residents of the area are now largely middle-aged men with established careers, as the high rents and increasing density of condominium development mean that the majority of gay youth cannot afford to live in the neighbourhood.
 Some choose to settle in nearby neighbourhoods such as St. James Town and Cabbagetown, while others no longer feel it necessary to live near the village as they can be open about their sexuality without as much fear of backlash.
 Many in the gay community have expressed concern about the decline of the neighbourhood's appeal with youth and its loss of small businesses.
 Other downtown neighbourhoods much farther afield from Church and Wellesley, including Parkdale, Trinity-Bellwoods, Riverdale and Leslieville, are also now popular areas for LGBT residents; Parkdale in particular has even earned the nickname of "Queer West Village" in recent years.

 In 2013, a partnership of community organizations, including The 519 and the Church-Wellesley Business Improvement Association, launched a community survey to solicit ideas for community revitalization.
 Questions posed by the study included "What is the role of an 'LGBTQ village' in a modern, progressive city?" and "What must be done to support the Church-Wellesley Village to solidify its role as a major cultural community hub in the Toronto context now and into the future?"

+A rainbow crossing was installed in 2014, and a trans pride crosswalk was installed in 2019.

 Politics

 Federal

-The neighbourhood is part of the federal electoral district of Toronto Centre, currently represented in the House of Commons by Marci Ien of the Liberal Party of Canada.
-Previous representatives have included Bill Morneau, Bob Rae, Chrystia Freeland, and Bill Graham.
+The neighbourhood is part of the federal electoral district of Toronto Centre, currently represented in the House of Commons by Evan Solomon of the Liberal Party of Canada.
+Previous representatives have included Marci Ien, Bill Morneau, Bob Rae, Chrystia Freeland, and Bill Graham.

 In the 2012 electoral redistribution proposals at the federal level, the neighbourhood was proposed for division, with Wellesley Street serving as the new boundary between Toronto Centre to the south and a new district of Mount Pleasant to the north.
 Due to community opposition, in the final report the northern boundary of Toronto Centre was shifted north to Charles Street.